Powerlearnproject/se-assignment-day-2-git-and-github-Davyduty/se-day-2-git-and-github.md

 Gitflow: A more complex workflow that involves multiple branches for different stages of development, such as develop, feature, release, and hotfix.
 Forking Workflow: A decentralized workflow where developers fork the main repository, make changes, and submit pull requests.

+**7.Explore the role of pull requests in the GitHub workflow.
+How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?**
+Pull Requests: A Cornerstone of Collaborative Development Pull requests are a fundamental mechanism in GitHub's workflow, enabling developers to propose changes to a repository and collaborate effectively.
+They provide a structured way to review, discuss, and merge code, ensuring quality and consistency.

+How Pull Requests Facilitate Code Review and Collaboration:

+Clear Change Visibility: Pull requests clearly highlight the specific changes being proposed, making it easy for reviewers to assess the impact.
+Discussion and Feedback: Reviewers can leave comments directly on the code, initiating discussions and suggesting improvements.
+Iterative Development: Developers can address feedback and make necessary changes before merging the pull request.
+Quality Assurance: Pull requests help ensure code quality by allowing multiple people to review and test the changes.
+Collaboration: Pull requests foster collaboration by bringing together developers to work on a shared project.

+Typical Steps Involved in Creating and Merging a Pull Request:
+1.Create a New Branch:Create a new branch for the specific feature or bug fix you want to work on.
+For example: git checkout -b feature-x
+2.Make Changes:Make the necessary changes to the code.
+3.Commit Changes:Stage the changes using git add.
+Commit the changes with a clear and concise message: git commit -m "Add new feature" 4.Push Changes to Remote Repository:Push the branch to your remote repository: git push origin feature-x 5.Create a Pull Request:On GitHub, navigate to your repository and click the "New pull request" button.
+Select the base branch (usually main) and the head branch (feature-x).
+Provide a clear and concise title and description for the pull request.
+Add any relevant labels or milestones.
+6.Review and Feedback:Reviewers can inspect the code changes, leave comments, and suggest improvements.
+The author can address feedback and make necessary changes.
+7.Merge the Pull Request:Once the changes are approved, the reviewer can merge the pull request.
+This integrates the changes from the feature branch into the main branch.